hbctraining/Pseudobulk-for-scRNAseq/lessons/01_setup_intro_dataset.md

 7. Myelinating Schwann cells (Schwann)
 8. Non-myelinating Schwann cells (Schwann)

 Notable marker genes from the paper are represented here using the `FeaturePlot()` function.
+Here we can see that indeed the cells are grouping together based upon gene expression and celltype identities.

 ```r
 FeaturePlot(seurat, c("Pdgfra", "Acta2", "Cdh5", "Lyve1", "Ucp1", "Mpz"))